dogweather/forkful/content/en/arduino/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML on Arduino involves parsing and manipulating XML data, usually coming from web APIs or configuration files.
-Programmers do it to integrate with services that use XML for data exchange or to store data in a structured, human-readable format.

 ## How to:
 We'll use the `XMLWriter` library to create XML and the `tinyxml2` library to parse it.
 Install the libraries first via the Library Manager in your Arduino IDE.